Integrative Physical Therapy for Women

 So what does that really mean?
 It means that we will dive deeper into how you are being supported in your life.
 We will work together to build awareness of both your physical and energetic body to help you be more present with yourself, with your loved ones, and in your daily life.
 This is not a quick fix path to healing, but the skills that you build in our work together will help you live your best life.
 This path is a true path towards feeling better and more present in your life.

-Whether thru physical therapy to heal an injury or health coaching to generally live a better, more supported life, I will challenge you to show up for yourself and ask for what you need.
+I will challenge you to show up for yourself and ask for what you need.
 With gentle, loving guidance I will hold space for your self discovery and empower you to trust your own innate ability to heal.
-Are you ready to take the next step in healing?
+Are you ready to take the next step in feeling better?

 Each session will be unique to your specific needs.
-Recommendations to meet with other complimentary providers may be made as necessary to ensure you have the necessary team to support you in your health.
+Recommendations to meet with other complimentary providers may be made as necessary to ensure you have the right team to support your health.

-I work with women of all ages who are ready to take an active role in their health and healing!
+I work with women of all ages who believe in taking an active role in their health and wellbeing.

 Meet Dr. Megan Anderson, PT, DPT